Yhinner/SinaWeiboScraper/README.md

 # SinaWeiboScraper
-This is a Web Scraper for Sina Weibo Search for Keywords
+This is a Web Scraper for Sina Weibo Search by Keywords

 ## How to Download
 Open terminal, and navigate to the directory where you want to store the program, then type ```git clone address``` to download the program